talregev/android_cv_bridge/README.md

 * Add documentation to the code
 * Compleate the code (missing functionalty at todo inside the java files.
 * Compleate the Wiki Page.
+* Add here example of code, to show how use the library.